You are able to restrict access to your non-public Web pages, permitting only those people whom you authorize to see your pages.

 You will link to those pages with URLs such as:

-On people2, as was the case on OAK, the default restrictions are to permit everyone with an Ohio ID to see your pages after they have logged in.
+The default restrictions are to permit everyone with an Ohio ID to see your pages after they have logged in.
 This includes roughly 225,000 people, in the following categories:

 some other former employees